 Have you ever been more intensively involved with your period?

 Your menstruation is your monthly and free-of-charge health check.
 Especially the colour and the heaviness of your period can be an indicator for health problems.
 It is therefore worth keeping an eye on your menstruation and taking notes of any changes.
+How did you like our Menstruation 101?
 Do you have any other questions about your menstruation?
 Then feel free to use the comment function or write us a private message!